With Burgess Meredith (1908-1997) at his

 Hardy on the set of "Our Relations" in 1936.
 Both

-comics had been working for Roach separately for several years when
+comics had been working separately for years before they first teamed

-shorts and later feature films at the Roach Studio until 1940.
-They
+silent and sound shorts and later feature films at the Roach Studio

-were planning a TV series in color with Hal Roach, Jr. in the mid
+planning a TV series in color with Hal Roach, Jr. but unfortunately

-'50s but unfortunately ill health prevented that dream from being
+ill health prevented that dream from being realized.
+Oliver Hardy

 Roach Senior was a true pioneer: he came to Hollywood in 1912;